timfuller1998-glitch/Fuller-Feuds/replit.md

 # Opinion Feud Platform

 ## Overview
 Opinion Feud is a modern platform for facilitating meaningful discussions through text-based debates, live streaming, and AI-powered insights.
 It enables users to create and participate in debates, share opinions, and engage in real-time discussions.
-Key features include topic-based debate matching, privacy controls, AI-generated cumulative opinions summarizing community perspectives and tracking sentiment, and the ability to attach reference links to opinions.
+Key features include X-style (Twitter-like) public content browsing for SEO, topic-based debate matching, privacy controls, AI-generated cumulative opinions summarizing community perspectives and tracking sentiment, and the ability to attach reference links to opinions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.